DIY Garlic and Herb Seasoning Mix

 Just Like Mrs Dash Garlic Herb Seasoning Recipe

-Loaded with 14 savory spices and herbs, this homemade seasoning mix is a worthwhile recipe to prepare ahead of time for flavoring all types of dishes.
-Great for beef recipes, poultry such as our crispy chicken strips recipe, soups, pork like this grilled pork shoulder recipe and even potatoes; it is definitely an all-purpose seasoning.
+Loaded with 14 savory spices and herbs, this homemade garlic herb seasoning mix is a worthwhile recipe to prepare ahead of time for flavoring all types of dishes.
+Great for beef recipes, poultry such as our crispy chicken strips recipe, soups, pork like this grilled pork shoulder recipe and even potatoes: it is definitely an all-purpose seasoning.

 For other DIY seasoning options, try our dried tomato powder recipe and add both to an air-tight jar for future use.
 You could even prepare and give them as gifts or a sticking stuffer like we did with this father’s day barbeque seasoning mix jars.